adblockplus/web.adblockplus.org/pages/privacy.md

 #### {{ contract-permission-heading[heading] Collection and processing is necessary for taking steps prior to enter into a contract - Art.
 6 (1) b GDPR }} {: #contract-permission }

 {{ contract-permission-paragraph The collection and processing of your personal data may be necessary for the performance of a contract to which you may be a party.
-Prior to entering into such contract, the collection and processing of your personal data may also be necessary in order to take steps at your request.
+Prior to entering into such a contract, the collection and processing of your personal data may also be necessary in order to take steps at your request.
 This applies for installation (data gathered by the browser and / or app store) and the use of our products. }}

 #### {{ compliance-permission-heading[heading] Collection and processing is necessary for compliance with a legal obligation to which the Controller is subject – Art.
 6 (1) c GDPR }} {: #compliance-permission }